 BART Operations Control Center (OCC)

 112 total: The S-Line from Warm Springs/South Fremont to Fremont, 5.4 miles; A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.6 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; the BART to Antioch extension from Pittsburg/Bay Point to Antioch, 9.1 miles and the L-line Dublin/Pleasanton to Bay Fair, 10 miles.
-There are approximately 37 miles of track through subways and tunnels, 23 miles of aerial track and 44 of surface track (four additional miles of double track in subways and four underground stations for the S.F.
-Municipal Railway were constructed by BART as specified by the original 1962 plan).
+Systemwide, there are approximately 32 miles of aerial track; 52 miles of track at grade and about 28 miles of subway track.

 46 stations comprise 17 surface, 14 elevated and 15 subway stations.
 Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco (Embarcadero, Montgomery St, Powell St, and Civic Center).
 One station is a combination of BART and Caltrain in Millbrae.
 One is a combination of BART and VTA Light Rail in Milpitas.
 For an overview of each station, visit the Stations section.

 Third rail propulsion power is 1000-volt DC electricity.
 One 150 hp motor per axle, four motors per car.
 Aluminum body, air conditioning, tinted windows.
 Car - 70' long without cab (B-Car), 75' long with cab (A-Car) 10'6 high, 10'6 wide, headroom 6'9".
 The BART to Antioch extension trains are Diesel Multiple Unit (DMU).
 They are fueled by renewable diesel, an advanced biofuel produced from bio-based sources such as vegetable oil.